epfl-ada/ada-2020-project-milestone-p3-p3_ada-boi/README.md

 We will restrict our study to the Focal Child Data and the Household Data.

 **Methods**\
-We will divide the children in three age groups in order to study which group is influenced the most for different parameters.
+We will divide the children into three age groups in order to study which group is influenced the most for different parameters.
 Each person of interest will be linked to his/her household.\
 The idea is first to do some visualization of the data for the variables of interest.
 Then, we will perform linear regression in order to study in more details the impact of different housing variables on schooling, health and happiness.
 We are also planning on using a propensity score matching (PSM) in order to evaluate certain treatment effects on subpopulations.